 • Conforms to anatomy and maintains surface contact

 Do not sterilize.
 Prescription use only.
 No known sensitizing agents are present in this tissue.
-NOTE: No antibiotics were used in the manufacturing process.
+NOTE: No antibiotics were used in the processing of this tissue.

-Do not use if container seal is not intact or damaged, if container label or identifying barcode is severely damaged, not legible, or missing, if expiration date shown on container label has passed.
+Do not use if container seal is not intact or damaged, if container label or identifying barcode is severely damaged, not legible or missing or if expiration date shown on container label has passed.